Play Modes Overview

 - Pause / Resume — pause playback on the second press, resume on the third.

-- Stop / Restart — stop the current instance and start it from the beginning.
+- Restart — stop the current instance and immediately start it again from the beginning.

 - Ignore — the second trigger does nothing.

-Set Retrigger Mode in Clip Settings → Playback & Audio.
+Set Retrigger Mode in Clip Settings → Playback & Audio, or quickly from the right-click context menu’s Retrigger panel.

 Output counts

-Section titled “Output counts”In Default and Auto modes you can choose how many outputs are available:
+Section titled “Output counts”In Default mode you can choose how many outputs are available:

 - 3 outputs (A–C)